Common Name(s): Andiroba, crabwood

 Color/Appearance: Heartwood tends to be a pale reddish brown, darkening with age to a medium to dark brown.
 Sapwood is a lighter pink or pale brown, not always demarcated from heartwood.
-Quartersawn surfaces exhibit a ribbon-like appearance similar to Sapele.
+Quartersawn surfaces with interlocked grain can exhibit a ribbon-like appearance similar to sapele or African mahogany.

 Grain/Texture: Andiroba has a uniform, fine to medium texture with a medium natural luster and a straight grain, though the grain is sometimes wavy or interlocked.

-Workability: Overall Andiroba is easy to work with both hand and machine tools.
-Sometimes pieces with interlocked grain will experience tearout during surfacing operations.
+Workability: Overall easy to work with both hand and machine tools.
+Sometimes pieces with interlocked grain will cause tearout during surfacing operations.
 Andiroba also has a moderate blunting effect on tool cutters.
 Andiroba has an increased risk of warping and other drying defects, partially because of its high T/R ratio (2.5).
 Andiroba glues, finishes, and turns well.

 Odor: No characteristic odor.

-Pricing/Availability: Seldom available in the United States, Andiroba makes an economical Mahogany substitute where it is available.
+Pricing/Availability: Not as commonly available in North America as other more mainstream commercial hardwoods, andiroba makes an economical mahogany substitute where it is available.
 Andiroba is used in both lumber and veneer form.

-Sustainability: Andiroba is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species, although a single species from Ecuador, Carapa megistocarpa, is listed as endangered due to a population reduction of over 50% in the past three generations, caused by a decline in its natural range.
+Sustainability: Andiroba is not listed in the CITES Appendices, and most Carapa species are widespread across Central and South America, listed as being of least concern by the IUCN.
+However, a single species from Ecuador, Carapa megistocarpa, is listed as endangered due to a population reduction of over 50% in the past three generations, caused by a decline in its natural range.

 Common Uses: Veneer, plywood, cabinetry, furniture, flooring, interior trim, and turned objects.